DRESSED TO KEEL

 Join me on this incredible journey!

 Help me get to the start line.
 Sponsor my Atlantic row, spread the word, and follow the campaign.
-Your support, or your company’s, or an organisation you may be involved with, could help save lives with DKMS by helping me reach the start line in La Gomera in December 2027.
-Please get on board!
+Your support, or your company’s, or an organisation you may be involved with, will be invaluable in helping me reach the start line in La Gomera in December 2027 and then raise funds for and awareness of my three chosen charities.